-It is likely that the following trends will continue or develop in the near future:
+As cited in previous reports, it is likely that the following trends will continue or develop in the near future:

-➤ Permit applications by MPWMD for river maintenance and restoration work will come under greater scrutiny at all levels of government.
-More stringent avoidance and mitigation requirements will be placed on activities that could have negative impacts on sensitive aquatic species or their habitats.

-- Activities that interrupt or curtail natural stream functions, such as lining streambanks with riprap, will be discouraged or denied permits.
+- Permit applications by MPWMD for river maintenance and restoration work will come under greater scrutiny at all levels of government.
+More stringent avoidance and mitigation requirements will be placed on activities that could have negative impacts on sensitive aquatic species or their habitats. - Activities that interrupt or curtail natural stream functions, such as lining streambanks with riprap, will be discouraged or denied permits.
 Activities that increase the amount of habitat or restore natural stream functions are more likely to be approved. - Additional work to add instream features (such as large logs for steelhead refuge or backwater channel areas for frogs) will be necessary to restore and diversify aquatic habitat. - Major restoration projects completed between 1992 and 1999 will require additional work to diversify plantings and to maintain irrigation systems during the establishment period (varies from 5 to 10 years depending on environmental conditions and the availability of staff resources).
-Streambank repairs may be necessary after high flows as previously installed structural protection works go through an initial adjustment period.
+Streambank repairs may be necessary after high flows as previously installed structural protection works go through an initial adjustment period. - ➤ Downstream of the Robinson Canyon Road Bridge, the river continues to cut into the channel bottom and form a more complex system of pools, riffles and gravel bars.

 A noticeable change to the channel bottom is the obvious continued degradation (i.e., the river channel is incising into floodplain deposits).
-This has both a positive and negative aspect.
+Downcutting into channel deposits has both positive and negative aspects.
 On the plus side, it is clear that sand and fine material has been winnowed out in the past few years, exposing gravel and cobble layers that provide spawning habitat for steelhead and suitable substrate for the food web that steelhead depend on.
 However, a lack of a natural supply of sediment from the upper watershed (due to the presence of main stem dams) means that the river must remove material from the channel bottom and streambanks to make up for this deficit.
 The river system downstream of Los Padres Reservoir is considered "sediment starved."